 have the choice of double rooms, eight-person suites with two bathrooms, double rooms with adjoining bathrooms, single-sex, or coed halls.
 Learn more about our amenities on our Residence Life site.

 What is your job placement rate?

-Within six months after graduation, over 80 percent of Bellarmine graduates are employed or have been admitted to a graduate school program.
+Within 12 months after graduation, 95 percent of Bellarmine graduates are employed or have been admitted to a graduate school program.